Code4HR/localart/CONTRIBUTING.md

 7. Lint your changes using `grunt jshint`.
 If you paste your code into [jslint] (http://jslint.com/) as well, awesome, thanks! :smiley: We will not consider pull requests which do not follow the style rules for this project.
 Also, please follow the syntax rules below.

+8. Ensure all new source code files created have the standard license header present in all other source code files.

-6. Push to your fork and submit a pull request.
+9. Push to your fork and submit a pull request.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

 We try to respond quickly to tickets but sometimes we get a bit backlogged.
 If you need a quicker response, try to find someone on IRC (#codeforva on Freenode) to give the ticket a review.